enriquepacis/blair_research_group/higher_education.md

 ## First-generation College Students
 First-generation college students (FGCS) are students whose parents did not go to college.
 It is widely-recognized that for these students to graduate successfully, they have more challenges to overcome than their non-FGCS peers.
 First, the have no trusted adults or close role models who can tell them what to expect.
 A break-up with a sweetheart could motivate a FGCS student to quit college, whereas a non-FGCS student might have heard from parent(s) that these things are part of the experience.
 FGCS may not know how to navigate the world of university-level education as well as their non-FGCS peers, who have parents able to guide them through every challenge and decision they face.
 I am a FGCS who went on to eventually earn a Ph.D. in engineering, and I can attest to knowing very little and having very little family guidance as I went through college.

 There is a growing understanding of the needs of FGCS at universities across America, and many universities are building support structures for FGCS.
 I recommend that FGCS deliberately seek these resources out, as well as seek out older, successful, and trusted students who can mentor them along the way.
-On my own journey, I was mentored by my Navy ROTC upperclassmen and staff, who had a vested interest in seeing me graduate from college.
+On my own journey as a FGCS, I was mentored by my Navy ROTC upperclassmen and staff, who had a vested interest in seeing me graduate from college.

 ## Mental Health
 I recently heard from our university's counselling center that students seeking treatment at campus mental health facilities is on the rise (here's an [article about it](https://www.apa.org/advocacy/higher-education/mental-health/) from the American Psychological Association).
 Our counselling center identified as common stressors for young people: